SEO Services For Tennessee Businesses If you’re the head of…

 Invoice factoring is a form of financing used to get working capital.
 Businesses will sell their open invoices to a factoring company who gives them immediate cash.
-Invoice factoring is fast, simple, and a debt-free way of getting financing for companies who cannot wait months, or weeks, for payments.
-Invoice factoring is very simple, and straightforward.
-Companies who use invoice factoring typically provide a product, or service, to their customers.
+Factoring is fast, simple, and a debt-free way of getting financing for companies who cannot wait months, or weeks, for payments.
+Factoring is very simple, and straightforward.
+Companies who use factoring typically provide a product, or service, to their customers.
 When it’s time to invoice the customer, company will send the invoice to the factoring company.
-Our invoice factoring company will advance the company a % of the value of the invoice.
+Our factoring company will advance the company a % of the value of the invoice.
 The invoice is forwarded to the customer, who then pays the it on their normal terms.
-Once the invoice is paid to the company doing the invoice factoring – the remaining balance is paid to the company.
+Once the invoice is paid to the company doing the factoring – the remaining balance is paid to the company.

 What are the benefits of invoice factoring

 Companies who use factoring will see many benefits.
 First, factoring is based on a customer’s credit + payment history.
 Companies who aren’t eligible for traditional lending easily qualify for factoring.
 Second, immediate access to money makes it possible for companies to meet their payroll needs, purchasing new materials, settle their payables, or other expenses.
 Bottom line – you get cash on hand.

 The best part about factoring is that you get access to funds you’ve already earned.
 Factoring is known by many names, like invoice financing, accounts receivable financing, etc. Bottom line, with factoring, you are selling your accounts receivables to a company like Delancey Street in order to get quick access to your money.
 Instead of waiting many weeks to get paid on your invoice, you can get an advance on those funds fast, which means you get immediate cash for business expenses you have.
 For example, you can use the funds to pay for payroll, supplies, repair, expansion, virtually anything.